vasu31dev/playwright-ts-template/README.md

 In the first test.describe block of this example, We first navigate to the home page, then perform the login action, and finally verify if the login was successful.
 Here `LoginPage` represents a login page within the application.
 It includes methods to navigate to the homepage, perform a login action, and assertions for successful and failed logins.

 Similarly, `ProductsPage` and `MiniCart` are also page objects that have functions for their respective pages.
-Here, `ProductsPage` page functions are used to assert whether products page is displayed on successful login and also adding products to cart. `MiniCart` page function is used to verify the cart count after adding products to cart.
+Here,`ProductsPage` page functions are used to assert whether products page is displayed on successful login and also adding products to cart. `MiniCart` page function is used to verify the cart count after adding products to cart.

-The `beforeEach` hook, placed at the spec file level, is utilized to navigate to the home page before the execution of each test within the test.describe blocks in this file.
+The `beforeEach` hook, is utilized to navigate to the home page before the execution of each test within the test.describe block in this file.

 #### Parameterising Tests